More Amphibian Adventures

 After World War II, airplane manufacturers thought amphibians and even flying boats were the wave of the future.
 Howard Hughes tested his magnificent “Spruce Goose” and companies such as Republic and Grumman made amphibious aircraft in an attempt to tap into the private and commercial market.
 In most places, the idea never caught on, but around Kodiak Island, the amphibian became the most common commercial aircraft, and remained so for the better part of three decades.
 This article features some very rare photos of those amphibians, and includes a tribute to the Grumman Goose’s “pretty little sister” (my designation), the Widgeon.
 For this article I am indebted to the shared memories of Bob Hall, founder of Kodiak Airways, Steve Harvey, avid Widgeon pilot and aviation archivist, Fred Ball, who travels the world teaching pilots how to fly those old Grummans, and Bob Leonard, a pilot who flew amphibians around Kodiak Island for many years.
 They wrote me after reading the original “Goose Stories” article, and I am honored to share what they shared with me.
-Photographs are from the Norman L. Smith collection or were taken by me in the 1960’s and 70’s, except as credited in the brown photo captions.

-The Republic SeaBee with Memories from Bob Hall:
+The Republic SeaBee with Memories from Bob Hall

 The SeaBee was a unique amphibian, designed to be popular with the private pilot

-a little bit like a small PB-
+bit like a small PB-

 Kodiak Airways bought some used SeaBees and put them into regular service in the early 1950’s, and as Bob Hall says, “we flew their wings off!”
 They used SeaBees in their commercial operation until they sold the last one in 1959 (they got their first Grumman Widgeon in 1950 and their first Goose in 1956).
 I saw only a few when I was a kid, and never got to fly in one.
 But in the postwar 1940’s, many were used in Alaska.
-The Grumman amphibians proved to be better suited to the Alaskan bush, especially where heavy loads, speed or marginal weather conditions were concerned, but the SeaBee holds an important place in Kodiak’s aviation history as the first planes used commercially around the islands by Bob Hall and Kodiak Airways.
+The Grummans proved to be better suited to the Alaskan bush, especially where heavy loads, speed or marginal weather conditions were concerned, but the SeaBee holds an important place in Kodiak’s aviation history as the first planes used commercially around the islands by Bob Hall and Kodiak Airways.

 With seven outlying villages and twenty-

-resources for research were limited and I could not determine which model it was,
+limited and I could not determine which model it was, so I sent the photo to Bob

-so I sent the photo to Bob Leonard, former Kodiak Airways pilot, who sent me the
+Leonard, former Kodiak Airways pilot, who sent me the following information: this

-There was apparently only a few dozen of this model that made it out of the war and into commercial service, and this might be the only one that saw service in the Kodiak area.
+There were apparently only a few dozen of this model that made it out of the war and into commercial service, and this might be the only one that saw service in the Kodiak area.
 Steve Harvey adds that this plane was operated by Alaska Airlines out of Anchorage, and was used to ferry cannery workers out to Chignik and Kodiak from there.
 While landing in Chignik it hit a log, and sank before they could beach it.
 I heard a rumor that an effort to reconstruct and restore this plane was undertaken, but I have no information as to the progress of that project.
-But the two photographs above and below document yet another unusual item in Kodiak’s rich aviation history!
+But the two photographs above document yet another unusual item in Kodiak’s rich aviation history!

 The Consolidated PB-